Bill vs EOB

 Common questions.

-What if I don't have an EOB for the medical bill?
+What if I don't have an EOB?

-How long should I wait before disputing a bill-vs-EOB mismatch?
+How long should I wait before disputing?

 Have a bill in front of you right now?